 If you’re not a frequent visitor to Walt Disney World, it’s easy to become overwhelmed and confused when making fast passes.
 It may seem obvious to some that attractions like Space Mountain and Frozen Ever After definitely need fast passes, while others like Journey into imagination and Mickey’s Philharmagic, well, don’t.
 You don’t want to waste one of your precious fast passes on a ride that normally has a very low wait time- after all, you’re only allotted three initial fast passes for the day.

 My advice is to scour the internet.
 There are tons of articles out there about which fast passes to get at which park.
 You’ll want to get fast passes for the newer attractions, of course, and there are some classics that always have a super long wait without fail (I’m looking at you, Peter Pan’s Flight).
-But others, like the Gran Fiesta Tour at Epcot and It’s Tough to be a Bug at Animal Kingdom are almost always walk-ons.
+But others, like the Journey Into Imagination at Epcot and It’s Tough to be a Bug at Animal Kingdom are almost always walk-ons.
 Save time waiting in line by getting fast passes for the heavy-hitter rides, and enjoy the less-frequented attractions using the stand-by queue.

 1 – Not Planning Properly

-Also, Disney is constantly changing- they shut down rides, refurbish attractions and shows, offer special discounts, have events and festivals for different times of year it’s a lot, and even I can’t keep them all straight.
+Also, Disney is constantly changing- they shut down rides, refurbish attractions and shows, offer special discounts, have events and festivals for different times of the year it’s a lot, and even I can’t keep them all straight.
 Definitely, head to Disney’s website and see what will be happening during your trip, as well as what rides will be closed and what the park hours will be.
 As a cast member, I encountered many guests who got upset during the one month the petting zoo was closed at Rafiki’s Planet Watch.
 A little research will prepare you for closures and refurbs, as well as events (where, depending on the event, they might close the parks early), and you’ll save time by planning your days around these changes.